hauleth/hauleth/content/post/things-about-elixir-you-probably-will-never-need/index.md

 [Telemetry]: https://github.com/beam-telemetry/telemetry

-In this project the metrics are exposed in Prometheus/OpenMetrics format, which means that there needs to be collection system within the application.
+In this project the metrics are exposed in Prometheus/OpenMetrics format, which means that there need to be collection system within the application.
 In BEAM applications the standard way to implement that is to use ETS tables to store recorded values.
 Fortunately there are libraries to handle that for you, and for the longest time "gold standard" for it was `telemetry_prometheus_core` library created by Telemetry core team.

-While for most projects that library is performant enough (because metrics aren't recorded in quite tight loops), in case of this project that was not a case.
-There, metrics gathering is still one of the hottest spot in the codebase, even with all improvements that have been done.
+While for most projects that library is performant enough (because metrics aren't recorded in tight loops), in case of this project that was not a case.
+There, metrics gathering is still one of the hottest spots in the codebase, even with all improvements that have been done.

 Excerpt from `tprof` profile: